 Uncle Patrick is affectionately known as ‘Guncle’ to his niece Masie and nephew Grant.
 Why?
 Because he’s their Gay Uncle Patrick of course!
 The has-been, gay sitcom star Patrick has always loved his niece and nephew but, when tragedy strikes unexpectedly, he also becomes charged with their well-being.

 Assigned full custody of Masie and Grant, guncle Patrick must adjust to becoming a full-time guardian to two grieving children and deal with all the responsibilities that come along with his new role.
 This heart-warming and humorous beach read makes for a good summer read that reminds you of the enduring power of love, patience and most of all family.

 6. Malibu Rising by Taylor Jenkins Reid

 Using flashbacks, Reid exposes how one faithful day changes all of the Riva sibling’s lives and binds them to a lifetime of family secrets and lies.
-This book’s irresistible mystery, combined with its unadulterated depth, makes it one of the best beach books published in 2021.
+This book’s irresistible mystery, combined with its unadulterated depth, makes it one of the best beach books that involves some family drama.